eddieshan/ReConstruct/README.md

 # Rendering

 The graphics pipeline is decoupled, its main blocks are imaging dataset processing, geometry calculation and rendering.
-The render backend is OpenGL at the moment with a small wrapper so it can be swapped, in particular I would like to integrate it with at least one more backed.
+The render backend is OpenGL at the moment, with a small wrapper so it can be swapped.
+In particular I would like to integrate it with at least another backend.
 Vulkan would be ideal, if I can get the bindings working.
-Failing this I will go DirectX, a less interesting choice.
+Failing this, DirectX will do though it is a less interesting choice.

 # UI Design